NESCent/dplace/README.md

 #### Database installation

-D-PLACE uses South for managing database schemas.
 To install the database, run

-		python manage.py syncdb
-		python manage.py migrate dplace_app
+		python manage.py migrate

-Both require valid credentials in `settings.py`, and activation of your virtualenv if enabled.
+This requires valid database credentials in `settings.py`, and activation of your virtualenv if enabled.

 ## Development